NicolasBernal-dev/NicolasBernal-dev/README.md

 - 💞️ I’m looking to collaborate on proyects related to Data Analitics
 - 📫 How to reach me: Juannicolasbernal_001@hotmail.com
 - 😄 Pronouns: None
-- ⚡ Fun fact: IDK
+- ⚡ Fun fact: I love play shooting videogames with my friends online

 <!---
 NicolasBernal-dev/NicolasBernal-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.